Jmodhiambo/devsaver/README.md

 ### 3️⃣ Environment Setup

-Copy and customize the example `.env` file:
+Copy and customize the example `.env` file with your key

 ```bash
 cp .env.example .env